 According to reports, the oldest bank in South Korea, Shinhan Bank, is soon to be the most technologically secure bank.
 The bank has partnered with two other companies to develop a blockchain-based security solution.

 Moving with the times indeed.

+South Korea’s Shinhan Bank is Making a Blockchain Security SolutionAccording to a report published earlier today in TheKoreaTimes, Shinhan Bank signed a memorandum of understanding with two developers: financial technology startup Ground X and blockchain developer Haxlant.
+The pair have been tasked with developing a blockchain security system for the bank.
+More specifically, the two developers will create a Private Key Management System for Shinhan's banking services.
 Ground X and Haxlant will work in tandem utilizing each other's expertise to develop the security blockchain.
 Ground X is the blockchain unit of South Korean messaging giant Kakao, and it will create the technology underpinning the blockchain-based platform.
 Haxlant then will develop the infrastructure to feature an unhackable and secure program for the platform.

 Blockchain Security Takes Shinhan Ahead of the PackThe new blockchain system is expected to begin testing in October.
 The bank believes its addition will help to encourage other financial institutions to adopt the technology.
 According to a Shinhan Bank official: